BEYOND BABI YAR: HISTORY IN THE VICINITY

 THE OLD JEWISH CEMETERY

 In 1886 Evsey Avraamovich Tsukerman, the rabbi of Kyiv (who would be re-elected in the course of the four decades) addressed the city authorities with an appeal to allot land for a new Jewish cemetery.
 As the initially prescribed plot of land next to Zverinets cemetery (originated from the XVIII century) was appreciated as two small, as soon as in 1888 the city council allocated a new larger one.
 This new plot of land, initially authorized as 3 to 5 hectares, was chosen in Syrets, geographically squeezed between two existing cemeteries: Kirilovske of the XVIII century and Lukyanivske Orthodox (officially dating from 1878).
 The same written resolution allocated another spot for land nearby for the creation of Karaim cemetery, which would be included in the maps of Kyiv as soon as 1902 along the western border of the Jewish cemetery.
-A decision to establish a Jewish cemetery in this very part of Kyiv was in fact dictated the historical demography of the city (similar to the practice in Poland, for example with the Old Jewish cemetery in the Podgorze district in Krakow).
+A decision to establish a Jewish cemetery in this very part of Kyiv was in fact dictated by the historical demography of the city (similar to the practice in Poland, for example with the Old Jewish cemetery in the Podgorze district in Krakow).
 The surrounding neighborhoods had been historically a place of residents of the great majority of the Kyiv Jews.